-The toxicology literature for thallium compounds more broadly demonstrates that symptoms of thallium toxicity are diverse in both humans and animals.
+Symptoms of thallium toxicity are diverse in both humans and animals.
 The nervous system as a target organ of thallium is supported by observations from human case reports and animal studies.
 Relatively high doses of thallium caused neurological symptoms in humans (e.g., paresthesia of the hands and feet, weakness, tremors, coma, and convulsions).
 Some of these neurological symptoms (e.g., paresthesia and weakness) were reversible, although recovery was slow.
 Other effects, including mental and/or psychological problems, were more persistent.
 Neurological symptoms also were associated with chronic exposure to thallium in humans.
 These symptoms included sleep disorders, tiredness, weakness, nervousness, headache, other psychic alterations, and neurological and muscular problems.
-In experimental animal studies, thallium exposure was associated with biochemical changes, lipid peroxidation, histopathologic changes in the brain, and functional and histopathologic changes in peripheral nerves.
+In experimental animal studies, thallium exposure was associated with biochemical changes, lipid peroxidation, and histopathologic changes in the brain and functional and histopathologic changes in peripheral nerves.
 The areas affected in the brain differed with the age of the treated animal; nevertheless, all measured endpoints (symptoms, biochemical measurements, and histopathology) indicated that high doses (close to lethal doses) of thallium induced significant degradation of the nervous system.
 Results from in vitro studies further confirmed these observations.
 See the Toxicological Review of Thallium and Compounds (U.S. EPA, 2009) for a more detailed summary and specific references.

-In a 90-day gavage study (MRI, 1988), rats exposed to thallium sulfate showed consistently increased incidences of clinical observations related to the coat (rough coat, piloerection, shedding, and alopecia), eyes (lacrimation, exophthalmos, and miosis), and behavioral signs compared to untreated or vehicle controls.
+In a 90-day gavage study (MRI, 1988), rats exposed to thallium sulfate showed consistently increased incidences of clinical observations related to the coat (rough coat, piloerection, shedding, and alopecia), eyes (lacrimation, exophthalmos, and miosis), and behavioral signs compared with untreated or vehicle controls.
 The underlying mode of action for these clinical observations is not known.
-Collectively, however, these observations suggest a treatment-related effect of thallium on the rats and possibly an indirect measure of stress or other effects on the nervous system.
+Collectively, however, these observations suggest a treatment-related effect of thallium on the rat and possibly an indirect measure of stress or other effects on the nervous system.
 For example, it has been suggested that barbering (or overgrooming) in rodents may represent a stress-evoked behavioral response or other nervous system dysfunction (Welch et al., 2007; Kalueff et al., 2006; Kalueff and Tuohimaa, 2005; Greer and Capecchi, 2002).

-Although paresthesia of the hands and feet is a trademark symptom of thallium toxicity, it is generally alopecia that leads to a diagnosis of thallium poisoning in humans.
+In humans, it is generally alopecia that leads to a diagnosis of thallium poisoning.
 Alopecia occurs about 2 weeks after exposure and is reversible after exposure to thallium is discontinued.
 Alopecia has also been repeatedly observed in experimental animals exposed to thallium compounds.
 See the Toxicological Review of Thallium and Compounds (U.S. EPA, 2009) for a more detailed summary and specific references.

 Thallium exposure in humans has been associated with respiratory effects and gastrointestinal effects, including diarrhea and vomiting.
 Other toxic effects associated with oral thallium exposure in humans and animals are changes in blood pressure (high, low, and fluctuating values have all been noted) and liver and kidney damage (kidney damage is age dependent and occurs only in mature kidneys), all of which appear to be reversible with the removal of thallium exposure.
-Doses that do not affect survival have been shown to affect clinical chemistry parameters such as ALT, AST, BUN, blood glucose, and blood sodium levels, indicating liver and kidney damage with subchronic exposures (Leung and Ooi, 2000; Appenroth et al., 1996, 1995; Fleck and Appenroth, 1996; El-Garawany et al., 1990; Mourelle et al., 1988).
+Doses that do not affect survival have been shown to affect clinical chemistry parameters, such as ALT, AST, BUN, blood glucose, and blood sodium levels, indicating liver and kidney damage with subchronic exposures (Leung and Ooi, 2000; Appenroth et al., 1996, 1995; Fleck and Appenroth, 1996; El-Garawany et al., 1990; Mourelle et al., 1988).